gecko1134/AISportsAPP/README.md

-# SportAI Reintegrated + Cloud Ready
+# SportAI Expanded With Categories
-Streamlit Cloud launch-ready with user login + tools.
+Includes sidebar category selector and new tools.